What is a Depreciation Schedule?

 - Reasonable growth rate

-If it seems, in the past, that depreciation expense has remained constant, the company may be using a linear depreciation policy, such as the straight-line depreciation method.
+If it seems that the depreciation expense has remained constant, the company may be using a linear depreciation policy, such as the straight-line depreciation method.
 In such a case, it is handy to use depreciation expense as a percentage of net PP&E, or to simply roll forward the recurring depreciation amount.

 Summarizing the depreciation schedule

-While the three core statements are the backbone of the financial model, the depreciation schedule is one of many supporting schedules that help solidify a model.
+While the three core statements are the backbone of a financial model, the depreciation schedule is one of many supporting schedules that help solidify the model.